security-notes/infobyte-faraday-wiki/Security.md

 With this in mind, we have developed this guide to perform Faraday Hardening.

-## TLS
+## SSL

-Use TLS for cipher information between client and server, using a Nginx server.
+Use SSL for cipher information between client and server, using a Nginx server.

 More information [HERE](https://github.com/infobyte/faraday/wiki/SSL)